 Uses mono-polar radiofrequency to produce deep bulk heating in the skin and the layers under the skin to produce immediate contraction and tightening of all the tissues.
 The best results are seen over the next 3-5 months when the skin heals and produces collagen and elastin.

 One can expect to see an improvement in wrinkles and shape of the face after the treatment.

 Intra-oral Laser Rejuvenation

-A non-ablative Er:YAG laser treatment that is using wavelength 2940nm will be fired intra-orally (into the inner sides of your mouth) using a completely safe handheld device to target the sides of your cheeks, as well as the inner corners of your upper and lower lips.
-This type of controlled and gentle heating from the inside of your mouth stimulates collagen contraction for overall improvement of skin tautness and elasticity.
+This procedure uses a non-ablative Er:YAG laser of wavelength 2940nm using a completely safe handheld device to target the insides of your cheeks, as well as the inner corners of your lower and upper lips.
+This controlled and gentle bulk heating from the inside of your mouth stimulates collagen contraction for overall improvement of skin tautness and elasticity.